HadrienChapel/android/MultipleCurrencyConverter/readme.md

-# NationalAnthem android app developed for a school project #
+# MultipleCurrencyConverter android app developed for a school project #

-This app plays the national anthem song depends on your phone language and displays lyrics and national flag on the screen.
+This application converts values in euro to USD/BHD/AED/GBP.

 ## Install Android Studio ##